pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 - **AI refactoring without a safety net.** Never ask AI to refactor code that has no tests.
 If tests don't exist, write them first.
 AI refactoring without tests is a liability, not an asset.
 - **Planning with AI and skipping human architectural review.** AI-generated Canvases are starting points, not decisions.
 Every architectural decision with production implications needs human review, ideally by more than one engineer.
 - **Treating AI documentation as final.** AI docstrings are drafts.
 They often describe what the code does but miss what the code *should* do — the intent, the constraints, the "why this approach".
 Always add that layer, and always cross-check it against the Canvas.
-- **Letting the Canvas and the code drift apart.** Per Module 1's Closed Loop rule: if a Refactor or Test-phase finding changes behaviour, update the Canvas first.
+- **Letting the Canvas and the code drift apart.** Per [Agentic SPDD](/posts/agentic-spdd-multi-agent/)'s Closed Loop rule: if a Refactor or Test-phase finding changes behaviour, update the Canvas first.
 A Canvas that no longer matches the code actively misleads the next engineer who reads it.

 ---